 A Deep Cycle Boat Battery is designed for Marine or RV usage to power accessories over a period of time, and when discharged to be recharged over and over again.
 Its application most often on a fishing boat is to power trolling motors.
 However, this battery is also excellent for powering several electrical accessories such as depth finders, power wash down pumps, Marine Radios, and auxiliary power plugs which might be used to plug in a 12 volt electric fillet knife.
 Some or all of which may be in use at the same time.
 Here is a deep cycle battery that has been installed to run the majority of electronics that are in use all day even when the main motor is not running.
 It is rated to run nearly 21 hours with a 5 amp draw on its power.

 The term deep cycle refers to the design of these batteries to discharge hundreds of times and then be recharged – this is the cycle being referred to.
-At the end of a day of fishing, your deep cycle batteries discharge can be recharged overnight with a good battery charger unit.
+At the end of a day of fishing, your deep cycle batteries discharge can be recharged overnight with a good on board battery charger unit.
 When taken care of these batteries can last several years.
 Staff at PFT report that 3 of these Interstate Batteries just completed their 7th year in service.
+(Update: During the 7th year these batteries required replacing.)
 Two drive the trolling motor and one runs the bulk of accessories on their boat.
-Batteries are removed each fall at the end of the season, stored in a climate controlled garage (never below freezing) and are recharged to full charge with a portable charger.
+Batteries should be removed each fall at the end of the season, stored in a climate controlled garage (never below freezing) and are recharged to full charge with a portable charger.
 Once recharged a trickle charger is attached to each one delivering as needed 1.5 amp trickle all winter.
-Interstate tests each of these before usage and reports that one of these batteries needs to be replaced as one cell is bad/